Roulette Cheating Methods

 When Roulette Cheating isn’t Cheating

-There are some forms of gaining an advantage at roulette that some players would likely think of as cheating, but which are actually perfectly legal for players to use — if they can.
-The most well known method for doing so involves players take advantage of a biased roulette wheel.
+There are some forms of gaining an advantage at roulette that players would likely think of as cheating, but which are actually perfectly legal for players to use – if they can.
+The most well-known method for doing so involves players take advantage of a biased roulette wheel.
 If a roulette wheel has a bias in it that causes some numbers to be more likely to hit than others, it is possible that players might discover this by tracking numbers over the course of several days.
-Players can then bet on the numbers that are more likely to appear, sure that they will win in the long run.
+Players can then bet on the numbers that are more likely to appear, confident that they will win in the long run.

 Courts have regularly upheld the idea that this is not cheating.
-Since players do not have to use any electronic devices or tamper with the game itself in order to win in this manner, tracking numbers and betting on a biased wheel are completely legal.
-For instance, when a casino in Spain attempted to sue a player who won in such a manner, the courts said that the player had done nothing wrong — and that the casino should fix their roulette wheel instead of suing.
+Since players do not have to use any electronic devices or tamper with the game itself in order to win in this manner, tracking numbers and betting on a biased wheel is completely legal.
+For instance, when a casino in Spain attempted to sue a player who won in such a manner the courts said that the player had done nothing wrong – and that the casino should fix their roulette wheel instead of suing.

 Past Posting

 The main principle Past Posting is adding new chips to the winning number after the ball has already settled in the pocket on the roulette wheel and/or removing the chips from a losing number.
-The principle is simple but simultaneously hard to execute and would require lightning quick reactions and deft fingers in order to evade the eye’s of the dealer or pit boss.
+The principle is simple but simultaneously hard to execute and would require lightning quick reactions and deft fingers in order to evade the eyes of the dealer or pit boss.

 Top Hatting